abhishek-isentia/Competency-Test/CDLead.md

 # Coding challenge
-This page consists a challenge for Continuous Delivery Lead role at iSentia.
+This page consists a challenge for Continuous Delivery Lead role at Isentia.

 # Purpose
 Aim of this test is three fold,